 Camel Up also scores well in the entertainment factor.
 Its unique board setup and gambling style sets up the perfect game environment for friends to get competitive in their bets against one another.
 Bananagrams and Qwirkle are great options for smaller groups since they can still be fun with only two players.
 The unique way you build the board in both of these games also helps make them more fun.

 If players are in the mood to get silly, Telestrations ranks very highly, as it never failed to make us laugh.
 It's pure entertainment for everyone, plain and simple, even if it doesn't take much strategy or skill.
 With the right group of people willing to focus, Codenames can be incredibly fun and heated.
-Finally, Monopoly will always be the classic board game that everyone is already familiar with, and racing to take the lead is incredibly fun, even though the fun dies down quickly after the start.
+Finally, Monopoly will always be the classic board game that most people are already familiar with, and racing to take the lead is incredibly fun, even though the fun dies down quickly after the start.

 Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead to connect their train routes and win the game.
 We like that both Catan and Ticket to Ride have multiple strategies that allow you to win.
 This means that you can choose a different approach each game, but you also must watch out for what other players are doing to avoid competing for the same goal.